 Rui Zink was born in Lisbon in 1961.
 He is a writer, university lecturer and cultural commentator.
 He has published eight novels including his debut Hotel Lusitano (1987, re-released in 2011), Os Surfistas (The Surfers, 2001), Dádiva divina (Gift from God, which won the 2005 Portuguese […]

 Born in Actopan, Mexico, in 1970, Yuri Herrera studied in Mexico and Texas and took his PhD at Berkeley.
 Signs Preceding the End of the World (Señales que precederán al fin del mundo) is his English-language debut novel.
-It was shortlisted […]
+It was […]

 Elena Simonovna Chizhova, born in Leningrad in 1957, has established herself as one of Russia’s leading modern writers.
 Over the last decade, all her novels have received prestigious awards and recognition, culminating in the Russian Booker Prize 2009 for her latest work, A Time of Women.